andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 At this stage the `SYSTEM` function is implemented for `Unix` and `Linux` operating systems.
 The requirement for the execution is the installation of the `BASH` command interpreter.
 In a later version, the function will support Microsoft and Unix systems without installed `BASH` shell.

+## Program Storage and Loading
+In general, the interpreter reads a plain, ASCII formatted, BASIC program into memory.
+Due to the speed of the available hardware at this time, it does not seem to be necessary to store the file in any intermediate format.

 ## Appendix